 Hearing loss or difficulty in hearing is known to affect almost 18% of Bull Terriers across the world.
 These hearing issues could either be unilateral (one ear) or bilateral (both the ears).

 Unilateral deafness in Bull Terriers is pretty manageable, assuming that a certified vet regularly checks up on the dog.
-In order to confirm whether the pups in your litter or the pup you are taking home has healthy hearing, it’s crucial to have performed the BAER Test (Brainstem Auditory Evoked Response) on the puppies.
-This test determines whether a puppy is deaf, and if it is, to what degree.
-The BAER Test must be performed before a puppy turns five weeks old.
+In order to confirm whether the pups in your litter or the pup you are taking home have healthy hearing, it’s crucial to have performed the BAER Test (Brainstem Auditory Evoked Response) on the puppies.
+This test determines whether a puppy is deaf and if it is, to what degree.
+The BAER test must be performed before a puppy turns five weeks old.

 Bull Terriers are prone to skin conditions more than other dog breeds are.
 Their immunity system is wired in such a way that even a small mosquito bite or a flea bite can have them itching all over.
 They may also develop a rash and show symptoms of widespread inflammation.